What do nuns do?

 In a time of noise, they choose silence or service.

-And in a society that runs without direction, they stop to look at Christ.
+And in a society that runs aimlessly, they stop to gaze at Christ.

-Being a nun —whether cloistered or active— is a vocation of radical love:
+To be a nun—cloistered or active—is a vocation of radical love:

 a total “yes” to God, a lifelong commitment to the Gospel.

-“It doesn’t matter if they pray or teach, if they cook or go on missions:
+“It doesn’t matter if they pray or teach, if they cook or go on mission:

-everything in them shouts that God is worth a whole life.”
+everything in them proclaims that God is worth one’s entire life.”

 In monasteries or on the streets,

-in silence or among the shouts of the world,
+in silence or amid the cries of the world,

 nuns remain witnesses that God is alive.

-they —with prayer or action— remind us of the deepest secret:
+they—through prayer or action—remind us of the deepest secret: